 - Mirrors: Used wisely, mirrors can expand space, reflect beautiful views, and draw in positive energy.
 However, poorly placed mirrors can repel good Qi, such as when they reflect a bed or a front door.

 - Water Features: Water is associated with wealth and abundance in Feng Shui.
 Features like fountains or aquariums can attract positive energy if placed correctly.
 However, stagnant water or poorly maintained water features can have the opposite effect.

 What does feng shui literally mean?

-The Chinese words feng and shui literally translate to wind and water, both of which represent good health and are associated with good fortune in Chinese culture.
+The Chinese words feng and shui literally translate to wind and water, representing good health and associated with good fortune in Chinese culture.

 How was feng shui introduced?

-Some of the earliest evidence of feng shui practices date back to before 4000 B.C.
-These early instances of feng shui include the placement and orientation of ancient gravesites in addition to the location and design of ancient Chinese cities.
+Some of the earliest evidence of feng shui practices dates back to before 4000 B.C.
+These early instances of feng shui include the placement and orientation of ancient gravesites and the location and design of ancient Chinese cities.

 How does Feng Shui work?